St Nicholas’ Chantry

 The School Day

 Please give us 24 hours notice if your child is to be collected by someone who does not normally collect them.
-This information can be e mailed to class teachers via the school office.

 Learning Focus for the Term

-Term 6:
+Term 1:

-PSHE - Changing me
+PSHE - Being Me

 Knowledge Organisers and Helpful Websites

-PSHE : Changing me
+PSHE : Being me

-Year Group Newsletters
+Newsletters

 Book Bags